 - Multimedia development and animation understanding filmmaking techniques replicated by design using software.*

-- Big Data, the data cycle, data handling, causation and correlation, directed acyclic graphs and GIS.
+- Big Data, the data cycle, data handling using Excel.

 - Cybersecurity, how computer systems are attacked and defensive programming.
 Understand the Acts surrounding computing and the safety of users and their data.

 - Computing outputs and how pictures are generated, how sound is created, how movement is created.*

 - The moral dilemmas of automation, shared data, shared licences; and understanding copyright, plagiarism and data protection laws.

 - Programming projects using the text based coding environment.

 A coding club is available on Tuesdays and Wednesdays after school during the school year.